Since 2014 I have been adding names and any information i can find about the men from both WW1 and WW2 on the memorial.

 Grave Reference: 12.
 A. 6.

-Son of Denis and Alice McManmon; husband of Ann McManmon nee Clayton, of Whittle-le-Woods, Lancashire.
+Son of Denis and Alice McMamnon; husband of Ann McMamnon nee Clayton, of Whittle-le-Woods, Lancashire.

 Married in 1938 to Ann Clayton at Chorley Reg Office.